JBaczuk/git-hook-apikey/README.md

 | Foursquare | [0-9A-Z]{48} | [0-9A-Z]{48} |
 | LinkedIn | [0-9a-z]{12} | [0-9a-zA-Z]{16} |
 | Twitter | [0-9a-zA-Z]{18,25} | [0-9a-zA-Z]{35,44} |

-## Origins
-For a backstory on why this was created, see [How my Bitcoin was stolen - how to prevent it](https://baczuk.com/2017/12/04/how-i-had/)